Bending Towards The Light... A Jazz Nativity

 is The Christmas Story told through the medium of jazz since its premiere in 1985.

-Composed by Anne Phillips - Directed by Beth Ann Kennedy
+Composed by Anne Phillips - Directed by Beth Ann Kennedy.
+Presented by Kindred Spirits & Chelsea Opera.

 About The Show